Ocean, Earth & Atmospheric Sciences

 The graduate program in OEAS draws from the strength of our diverse faculty and their active research programs that span the globe.
 Graduate students have the opportunity to take part research projects among a broad suite of field sites from the local waters of the Chesapeake Bay to the polar oceans.

 Many of our faculty take advantage of the nearby opportunities in Chesapeake Bay.
 OEAS operates the R/V Fay Slover, a 55 foot research vessel that is used for both undergraduate and graduate research in the Chesapeake Bay and beyond.
 Our small boat program also provides us will the ability to conduct work in the extremely shallow water coastal environments that are characteristic of our region.
-Check out our Alumni page to see where our Graduates currently are!
+Check out our Alumni page to see our graduates!

 |Current masters' student Meredith McPherson, collecting seagrass from a meadow in Florida for her thesis project.|